Find balance in the chaos and make the choice to Live your life.

 • I name unhealthy or unhelpful habits directly—without shaming, sugar-coating, or tiptoeing.

-• I highlight strengths you overlook and patterns you’re too close to see.
+• I highlight strengths you overlook and patterns you might be too close to see.

-• I tell you what I’m thinking (you don’t have to decode me).
+• I tell you what I’m thinking (you won’t have to wonder whether I’m silently judging you).

 • I use grounded humor to make otherwise uncomfortable topics easier to approach.